karrmao/calendar/README.md

-If you have memory problems (your grandmother's birthday, loan payment deadlines). <br>Then the solution to your problem is Calendar 📅
+If you have memory problems (your grandmother's birthday, loan payment deadlines). <br>Then the solution to your problem is Calendar 📅<br>
 <a href="https://famous-banoffee-d8ed42.netlify.app/">Click here</a>

 The tech stack is: